 The intensive labour of transliterating the census data, translating it and preparing it for publication was undertaken by the late Mathilde Tagger (who originally headed the team), Rose Feldman and Billie Stein.
 They recruited teams of dedicated volunteers to carry out this work and themselves personally undertook the laborious task of checking and editing the work produced.

-Special thanks are due to the following volunteers who devoted much time and energy to carrying out this project for the Israel Genealogical Society (the Censuses) and for the Israel Genealogy and Research Association (the Institutions):
+Special thanks are due to the following volunteers who devoted much time and energy to carrying out this project for the Israel Genealogical Society (the Censuses) and for the Israel Genealogy Research Association (the Institutions):

 Tzameret Avivi, Shoshana Boublil, Rabbi Shalom Bronstein, Dina Dahan, Charna Duchanov, Roni Eliach, Prof. Yoram Epstein, Emmanuel Furman, Uziel Goldschmidt, Nurit Goren, Gila Lanzkron, Romi Lanzkron, Leah Laufer, Shmuel Laufer, Dorit Mandil, Ram Nohan, Beniamin Pantelat, Arieh Rochman-Halperin, Ruben Rivlin, Ravit Sasson, Nehemia Schiff, Amos Shiffman, Esther Snyder, Ya’acov Tal-Toledano, Risa Tzohar, Nili Yuval, Yocheved Klausner, Chanan Rapaport, Michael Cohen, Leora Karni, Ilan Shtayer

 Miles Doubleday created the special website and the search engine.

 - How can I browse through an entire census?

 - When can I trace my family from their surname?

 - Why are the names spelled differently from the way we spell them today?